How to give a good talk?

 - Avoid packing your slides with too much information.
-Use key words instead of long sentences.
+Use keywords instead of long sentences.
 Corollary: don't tell the audience everything you know and what you have discovered.
-Some is saved for later, some for the discussion, perhaps.
+Some are saved for later, some for the discussion, perhaps.

-- Color-blindness is not too uncommon.
-Make sure you use colors in figures and graphs in a way that minimizes confusion (such as using red and green as contrasting colors).
+- Colour-blindness is not too uncommon.
+Make sure you use colours in figures and graphs in a way that minimises confusion (such as using red and green as contrasting colours).

 - Force yourself to talk slowly if you are a fast talker (and a little nervousness often leads to rapid talk).
 Don't be afraid of a few moments of silence (and thinking).